 - Power of Attorney.
 A power of attorney is a document allowing you to name someone you trust to handle your finances when you cannot due to incapacity or other reason you specify.
 The person you name is your “attorney in fact,” who has a fiduciary duty to act in your best interest.
 You decide what powers to grant your attorney in fact and when their authority begins and ends.

-- Living Will.
-A living will or health care directive is a document allowing you to name someone to handle your health care when you are unable and to give specific instructions about what medical care and life-sustaining treatments you want or don’t want.
+- Health Care Directive.
+A health care directive or living will is a document allowing you to name someone to handle your health care when you are unable and to give specific instructions about what medical care and life-sustaining treatments you want or don’t want.

 Fortunately, making a valid will and creating other Minnesota estate planning documents is easy with online estate planning templates.